mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   now check if a Workspace with that name already exists in the ADS and gives the option to override it.

+- :ref:`FindSXPeaks <algm-FindSXPeaks>`: Fixed a bug where peaks with an incorrect TOF would stored for some intrument geometries.

 Deprecated
 ##########